esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Setting targets & transaction structs

-Once again, the first step is to define the source and destination target structs, as well as the transaction object.
+Once again, the first step is to define the source and destination target structs, as well as the transaction structs.

 Let's use the same formula as in example 2 to extract a 2x2 matrix from a 4x4 source matrix.
 So in this case too, the source 2D increment will be 3 data units, while the destination increment will be 1.